 The inability to conceive a child can be a frustrating and stressful experience for couples to face, but when it comes to male infertility, men have a variety of options.
-If you’re experiencing male infertility, board-certified urologist Eric K. Seaman, M.D., in Millburn, New Jersey, can diagnose your infertility and offer treatment recommendations, as well as help guide you through the conception process.
+If you’re experiencing male infertility, board-certified urologist Eric K. Seaman, M.D., in Denville and Millburn, New Jersey, can diagnose your infertility and offer treatment recommendations, as well as help guide you through the conception process.
 For more information, call the Male Fertility Doc office or schedule an appointment online today.

 Male infertility is a common obstacle faced by couples trying to conceive a child, and can result from a wide range of causes, from decreased sperm production to blockages in your reproductive system.
 While the inability to conceive can be frustrating and stressful, there are a number of options available to increase your fertility if you’re a man.